Loser (band)

 Loser was an American alternative rock band which was active from 2005 to 2006.

-Current Motley Crue guitarist John 5 formed Loser along with his friend and producer Bob Marlette.
+Current Mötley Crüe guitarist John 5 formed Loser along with his friend and producer Bob Marlette.
 Marlette recommended Texas singer Joe Grah, who had already had success fronting the Texas alternative rock group Jibe, as a potential vocalist for the band.
 John flew to Texas to see Jibe in concert and immediately invited Grah to join.
 The group recruited fellow Texas musician Charles Lee Salvaggio on bass, as well as former The Feds drummer Glendon Crain.
 With the lineup secured, Loser began working on their debut album Just Like You.
 The band played its first show in Hollywood, California on June 9, 2005.

 The name Loser came about as a reaction to John 5's past: